Business Name: Learning Point Group

 Sometimes, the most responsible option is to delay or redesign.

-I have actually rejected engagements when:
+I have refused engagements when:

 Bringing it back to your context